figueroaignacio/websociety/README.md

 - **Interactive UI**: Immerse yourself in a seamless and intuitive user experience powered by React and Next.js.
 - **Responsive Design**: Access F society on any device with a fully responsive design optimized for mobile, tablet, and desktop screens.
 - **Customization with Tailwind CSS**: Tailor the look and feel of the website effortlessly using Tailwind CSS utilities.
-- **Fast Data Fetching with SWR**: Utilize SWR to efficiently fetch and manage data on the client-side for improved performance.

 ## Contact me!